Hr0thmund/SDEV_220_Final_Project_LeeFawkes/README.md

 This a proof of concept/minimum viable product of a web-based network device configuration generator.
-In this iteration, the jinja2 template files are stored statically in configurator/jinja2/configurator off the project root, and the associations between roles, platforms, and templates is statically configured at the beginning of configurator/views.py.
+In this iteration, the jinja2 template files are stored statically in configurator/jinja2/configurator off the project root, and the associations between roles, platforms, and templates are statically configured at the beginning of configurator/views.py.
 The platform and card definitions must be manually loaded into the database - there is a script seed_db.py in the project root to facilitate this, which has been loaded with a few example platforms and cards for test data.